-3.2 Yield model in presence of systematic overlay residue
+3.2 Yield Model in Presence of Systematic Overlay Residue

-The systematic part of the overlay residue comes from un-corrected high-order overlay components (up to the sixth-order components in our experiments).
-The reason for not correcting for those high-order terms is because scanner tools have limited correction capability (e.g., previous-generation tools could not correct terms beyond the third order) and sophisticated alignment and overlay measurement strategies needed for high-order terms correction reduces the manufacturing throughput [8].
-For yield computation, we divide the design into grids (see Figure 7).
-While we assume the field-to-field systematic overlay residue is identical at all features in the field, we assume the within-field systematic overlay residue is identical for features of the same grid only but different from one grid to another.
-Therefore, the total systematic overlay residue at an overlap-instance is the sum of the systematic within-field overlay residue in the grid containing the instance and the systematic field-to-field overlay residue of the field containing the instance.
+The systematic part of the overlay residue comes from un-corrected high-order overlay components (up to the sixthorder components in our experiments).
+The reason for not correcting for those high-order terms is because scanner tools have limited correction capability (e.g., previousgeneration tools could not correct terms beyond the thirdorder) and sophisticated alignment and overlay measurement strategies needed for high-order terms correction reduces the manufacturing throughput.8 For yield computation, we divide the design into grids (see Fig. 8).
+While we assume the field-to-field systematic overlay residue is identical for all features in the field, we assume the within-field systematic overlay residue is identical for features of the same design grid only, but is different from one grid to another.
+Therefore, the total systematic overlay residue at an overlap-instance is the sum of the systematic within-field overlay residue in the design grid containing the instance and the systematic field-to-field overlay residue of the field containing the instance.
 Unmodeled overlay error is assumed to be purely random.
-This random residue is further broken down into wafer-level component and field-level component.
-Therefore, given the fraction, p, of the random overlay-residue variance (σ^2) breakdown between field-to-field and within-field and systematic overlay residue as described earlier , the probability of survival from within-field overlay for a single instance, all instances in a grid, and the entire die is as follows:
+This random residue is further broken down into a wafer-level component and a field-level component.
+Therefore, given the fraction, p, of the random overlay-residue variance (σ^2) breakdown between field-to-field and within-field and systematic overlay residue as described earlier, the POS from within-field overlay for a single instance, all instances in a design grid, and the entire die is as follows: